Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

 \section{Model Reduction With Respect to Time}

 In this section, we focus on our POD-Galerkin ROM framework for model reduction with respect to time.
 In Section \ref{POD_t}, we give a brief description of the POD algorithm \cite{ballarin2015supremizer, burkardt2006pod, hesthaven2015certified}.
-Then, in Sections \ref{EFR-ROM_t} and \ref{sec:differential-filter}, we describe the two different ROM algorithms proposed, EFR-ROM and EFR-EFRROM.
+Then, in Sections \ref{EFR-noEFR_t} and \ref{sec:differential-filter}, we describe the two different ROM algorithms proposed, i.e., EFR-noEFR and EFR-EFR.
 Finally, in Section \ref{sec:results}, we report and discuss some numerical experiments.
+All the ROM computations are performed with RBniCS \cite{rbnics}, which is a FEniCS-based \cite{fenics} library.